By Chris Stone, Project Manager for Rocky Mountain Trade Adjustment Assistance Center

 The following examples summarize how the three types of documentation could align to form an integrated package.

-- Policy – All guest rooms will be cleaned by 11:00 AM
+- Policy – Cleaning goal (All guest rooms will be cleaned by 11:00 AM)

-- Policy – Discounts over 10% require approval from VP of Sales
+- Policy – Customer discounts (anything over 10% requires approval from VP of Sales)

-- Procedure – Responding to a request for proposal
+- Procedure – Responding to request for proposal (What is done and who does it)

-- Instructions – Calculating the expected gross margin
+- Instructions – Calculating expected gross margin (Step by step on the proper calculation)

 About Chris Stone